Bharadwaj721/FastPSO/README.md

 ## 🤝 Contributing

-This project is a learning and experimentation initiative started during my B.Tech.
-If you find this interesting or have ideas to improve FastPSO, **feel free to contribute or collaborate**!
+This project is a learning and experimentation initiative so if you find this interesting or have ideas to improve FastPSO, **feel free to contribute or collaborate**!

 Whether it's:
 - Testing on new benchmark functions